beginning of content

 Cord presentation

 This is when the umbilical cord is against the cervix, between your baby and the birth canal.
 It can happen in any situation where your baby’s presenting part is not sitting snugly in your pelvis.
-It can become an emergency if it leads to cord prolapse (when the cord is born before your baby, potentially reducing placental blood flow to your baby).
+It can become a medical emergency if it leads to cord prolapse (when the cord comes down the birth canal before your baby, potentially reducing blood flow to your baby).

 What is malposition?

-If your baby is lying head-first, the best position for labour is when their face is towards your back.
+If your baby is head-first, the best position for labour is with their face is towards your back.

-If your baby is facing the front of your body (posterior position) or facing your side (transverse position) this is called malposition.
-Transverse position is not the same as transverse lie.
-A transverse position means your labour may take a bit longer and you might feel more pain in your back.
-Often your baby will move into a better position before or during labour.
+If your baby is head-first, but facing the front of your body (posterior position) or facing your side (transverse or lateral position) this is called malposition.
+It means your labour may take longer and you might feel more pain in your back.
+Babies who are malpositioned may move into a better position before or during labour.

-Many babies are in a breech position during pregnancy.
-They usually turn head-first as pregnancy progresses, and more than 9 in 10 babies in Australia have a vertex presentation (ideal presentation, head-first) at birth.
+Many babies maintain a breech position during pregnancy.
+They usually turn head-first as pregnancy progresses.
+More than 9 in 10 babies in Australia are in a head-first position at birth.

 You are more likely to have a malpresentation if: